jlobue10/SteamDeck_rEFInd/README.md

 (**_Old "fix"_**) If you encounter an issue while booting up where the Windows display is corrupted to the point that it's basically unusable (not the same as the dotted vertical lines scrolling), there is a workaround to fix the issue.
 Boot into SteamOS and edit the `refind.conf` file using the command `sudo nano /esp/efi/refind/refind.conf` from a command line.
 Make sure all `resolution` lines are commented out in the `refind.conf` config file (line begins with a `#`).
 When this is done, press `Ctrl+x` followed by `y` then `Enter` to save and exit.
 If this is successful, then on next reboot, the rEFInd screen will be rotated in portrait mode.
 Boot into Windows, fix any resolution discrepancies (should be 1,280 x 800 for main Steam Deck display) and save those changes.
 You should now be able to go back into SteamOS, edit the `refind.conf` config file again and make sure that `resolution 3` is uncommented (`#` at line beginning deleted) for normal use.

 ## **Optional Windows from Micro SD card instructions**

+This is automated in the GUI.
+Just make sure the Windows SD card is inserted for the 'Create Config' step and install the config afterwards.
+The manual steps below will still also work but they are less convenient than the GUI method.

 The updated `refind.conf` file has a manual stanza now for a Micro SD card Windows boot option.
 Make sure to disable the other "Windows" boot option by adding a `disabled` line in that "Windows" stanza.
 We need to make 2 edits to the "Windows SD card" stanza to make the Micro SD card Windows boot properly from rEFInd.
 First, we need to find out the Micro SD card's EFI system partition UUID.
 I decided to use KDE Partition Manager to find out this information for my Micro SD card.
 See the following picture for the highlighted partition UUID.